Australian Retirement Trust: History

 The Australian Retirement Trust was founded on 28 February 2022 following the merger between Sunsuper and QSuper.
 It was the largest superannuation fund merger in Australian history.

+Australian Retirement Trust has continued to grow through mergers.
 On 30 April 2022, the Australia Post Superannuation Scheme (APSS) was merged into the Australian Retirement Trust.
-In May 2022, Woolworths Group appointed the Australian Retirement Trust to manage its corporate superannuation services.
+In May 2022, Woolworths appointed the Australian Retirement Trust to manage its corporate superannuation services.

 On 21 February 2023, the Commonwealth Bank Group Super announced it had entered into a memorandum of understanding to pursue a merger with the Australian Retirement Trust.
+In March 2023, Australian Retirement Trust and Alcoa Super announced they had entered into a memorandum of understanding to merge.
+In July 2024, Qantas announced it would merge its superannuation fund with Australian Retirement Trust.
+The merger took place on 29 March 2025.